-Stuart Broad: Chris Broad, Alastair Cook & Michael Vaughan on England's 500-wicket bowler
+'The premature baby who became an England legend'

 'He is a professor of the game'

 Broad's first taste of county cricket was at Leicestershire.
 Two years after his professional bow, he was playing for England at the 2007 T20 World Cup, where he was smashed for six sixes by India's Yuvraj Singh.
-A team-mate at county and international level was Jeremy Snape, now the director of Sporting Edge.
+A team-mate at county and international level was Jeremy Snape.

 It was pre-season.
 He came in fresh from Oakham School as a tall, gangly, keen youngster.
 It was blowing a gale at the time but Stuart bowled for two hours solid, with good pace.
-As senior players, we were a looking across and thinking he had something.
+As senior players, we were looking across and thinking he had something.
 He then ran off to put his pads on and we extended practice to bowl at him.

 He came through and played in Twenty20 finals day in 2006 and in the semi-final had a duel with Ronnie Irani.
 Broady was haring in, sharing a few words, going chest to chest and wanting to show he was a top young player.
 He looked so comfortable at that level.